Saridkel: Excavations

-Saridkel site was excavated in 2004 under A.S.I Ranchi.
-It revealed two occupational periods belong to the same culture.
-Early settlements had use of baked bricks, charcoal, iron slag and sand.
-It suggests iron smelting.
-Period II suggests building activities.
-Wall were found with the use of backing bricks of size 41 x 26 x 7 cm on the periphery of mounds with the alignment of the river to protect the settlement.
-Wheel made pottery found and characterized by coarse fabric with thick section and red colour.
-The Pottery was of redware, grey, black and red slipware.
+Saridkel site was excavated in 2004.
+It revealed two settlement periods that belonged to the same culture.
+Early settlements had use of baked bricks, charcoal, iron slag and sand, suggesting iron smelting.
+Period II suggested building activities.
+Walls were found with the use of backing bricks of size 41 x 26 x 7 cm on the periphery of mounds aligned with the river to protect the settlement.
+Wheels made pottery found and characterized by coarse fabric with thick section and red colour.
+The pottery was of redware, and grey, black, and red slipware.
 The ledged lid, flat-based bowl, sprinkler, and incised decorated design suggest a Kushan influence.

 Iron objects with large iron slags were found.
 Copper objects, hooks and rods, clay sealings, copper coins, terracotta, hop-scotches, terracotta human and animal figurines, beads of chalcedony, agate and carnelian and a two-legged saddle quern were found.
 A Sivalinga and Yoni was also discovered.
-The carbon dating of these materials gave date of 20 BC to 100 AD.
-Well fortified buildings suggest it was probably a royal house or Monastery belonging to the 1st or 2nd century CE.
+The carbon dating of these materials gave dates of 20 BC to 100 AD.
+Well-fortified buildings suggest it was probably a royal house or monastery belonging to the 1st or 2nd century CE.

-Excavation at Urn burial sites Khuntitola exhibited red ware pottery with coarse fabrics, copper ornaments and beads of stone and copper.
-A tiny metal of man plugging with two bulls was also discovered.
+Excavation at Urn burial sites in Khuntitola exhibited red ware pottery with coarse fabrics, copper ornaments and beads of stone and copper.
+A tiny metal sculpture of a man with two bulls was also discovered.
 Excavation at Kunjala exhibited burnt bricks of 22 x 6 cm and 44 x 23 x 5.5 cm length and buildings of four rooms.
 The largest room was 5 x 4 x 0.15 meters and the smallest was 2.5 meters with a veranda.
 Red ware pottery with coarse fabrics and terracotta red in colour was found.
-It dates to the early centuries CE.
+It dated to the early centuries CE.